danroth-nyt/open-listings-map/docs/SUPABASE_SETUP_GUIDE.md

 **What This Does:**
 - Creates a table to store which units each user has visited
 - Each user can only see/modify their own visited units (RLS enforced)
-- Visits are automatically filtered to last 6 months
+- Visited status persists indefinitely until manually unmarked
 - Supports multiple users tracking independently

 **How Users Will Use It:**
 - When viewing a unit popup on the map, check "Visited" checkbox
-- Checkbox state persists across sessions and devices
+- Checkbox state persists across sessions and devices indefinitely
-- After 6 months, the unit appears unvisited again (allows re-visiting)
+- Uncheck the checkbox to mark as unvisited again
 - Visited units are dimmed for easy visual identification

 **To View Your Visited Units:**